 The first challenge faced in this study was to develop a verification methodology that quantifies the four quadrants of the contingency table despite having report-based flood observations.
 When verifying the performance of a forecasting system in the prediction of a parameter (e.g., rainfall, temperature, wind speed, river discharge), observations from stationary instruments (e.g., rain gauges, thermometers, anemometers, or discharge gauges) are typically used to compare the forecast values at the nearest grid-box.
 Verification is therefore carried out at the observations' sites.
 Stationary observational instruments report both events and non-events, allowing one to populate the four quadrants of the contingency table, i.e., H, FA, M, and CN (see Table 1 for the definition of these terms), and fully assess the performance of the forecasting system under consideration.

 When observations are provided as reports, one will typically receive reports only at the events' locations, and there will be no reports for non-events.
 Therefore, verification is carried out at the single event site.
 One could assume that non-events are represented in the dataset by the absence of reports at a specific location and time.
 This would be true if report-based observational datasets were not incomplete in nature.
 Several studies (Gaume et al., 2009; Robbins & Titley, 2018) explain why these types of reports cannot be considered complete.
-Several studies have been conducted on this topic for many years up to today, indicating no solution has been found.
 Several studies (Robbins & Titley, 2018) that verify forecasts performance using report-based observations tend to verify the forecasts only for yes-events with the caveat that only quadrants I (i.e., hits) and III (i.e., misses) of the contingency table can be populated.
 However, it is argued here that it is equally valuable to provide information on false alarms.
 Risk-tolerant users are mainly interested in the forecasting system's hit rates (computed from misses and hits), whereas risk-averse users might look at false alarms and misses more closely because if they allocate resources and act based on a forecast, and the event does not happen, such resources would be wasted.
 Therefore, the methodology to verify forecasts using report-based observations must change to quantify false alarms.
 The verification must be carried out at every grid-box covering the interest domain, and the observational reports must be re-gridded into the domain's grid.
 Section 4.1.1 explains how the domain used in this study was developed, and section 4.1.2 illustrates the management of the flood reports.

 Definition of the verification domain